28 Different Types of Fasteners

 Fasteners are often thought to establish non-permanent joins.
 For example, two components joined by a fastener should be able to be separated.

 However, the fact that most fasteners create non-permanent joints does not imply that the joint is weak.
-Using fasteners with suitably shaped threads will ensure that your things are securely fastened.
+Using fasteners with suitably shaped threads will ensure your things are securely fastened.

 Hex-Head Bolt